Nigeria's Osimhen stretchered off in agony after suffering wrist injury against Sierra Leone | Goal.com

 Nigeria's Osimhen stretchered off in agony after suffering wrist injury against Sierra Leone

-Victor Osimhen had to be stretched off in considerable pain as he suffered a serious injury to his wrist in Friday’s Africa Cup of Nations qualifier against Sierra Leone.
+Victor Osimhen had to be stretched off in considerable pain as he suffered an injury to his wrist in Friday’s Africa Cup of Nations qualifier against Sierra Leone.

 The Napoli forward, who scored Nigeria’s second goal in the eight-goal thriller at the Samuel Ogbemudia Stadium in Benin City, was replaced by Paul Onuachu in the 78th minute of the game.